ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 - a safe wrapping module that ensures memory safety and security invariants at the Rust level.

-If the low-level API is exposed to the world, it should be done in a dedicated crate with a name of the form `*-sys`.
+If the low-level API is exposed to the world, it SHOULD be done in a dedicated crate with a name of the form `*-sys`.

 </div>